alvaroloes/ocgen/README.md

   		-backup=true: Whether to create a backup of all files before modifying them -backupDir="./.ocgen": The directory where the backups will be placed if 'backup=true'

-It will generate the methods to conform the `NSCopying` and `NSCoding` protocols for the classes under each pased directory.
+It will generate the methods to conform the `NSCopying` and `NSCoding` protocols for the classes under each passed directory.
 Only the classes tagged with "OCGEN" will be considered.
 Right now all properties are taken into account for each generated method

 ## How to tag a class?
 You first need to create an empty macro: